isomerpages/govtech-gobusiness-main/_start-a-business/2b-find-a-business-address.md

 ## Step 2: Find a business address

-#### Running a business from home
+A business address is the place where you carry out your business.
+A P.O.
+Box address cannot be used as a business address.

-If you're running your business from home, you may apply for the Home Office Scheme with [HDB](https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/home-business/home-office-scheme){:target="_blank"} for HDB properties or [URA](https://www.ura.gov.sg/Corporate/Guidelines/Home-Business/Home-Office-Scheme){:target="_blank"} for private residential properties.
-Once approved, you may register your residential address as the business address.
+All business owners and company officers must provide their residential address at the point of registration.
+These addresses are made publicly available when the public purchases information about the business entity.
+If you are starting a home-based business and you intend to register it, your home address can also be used as the business address under the Home Office Scheme.

-Alternatively, you can register an Alternate Address (at a fee of $40) to maintain your privacy.
+If you wish to protect your privacy, you can submit an Alternate Address for a fee of $40.
 The Alternate Address will be shown on public records instead of your personal residential address.
+However, please ensure you can be contacted at your Alternate Address.
+You are still required to submit your residential address for ACRA's records.

 #### Using commercial space

-If you're running your business from a commercial space, you will need to check the allowable uses of your desired location on [URA Space](https://www.ura.gov.sg/maps/){:target="_blank"}.
-If your business activities are not allowed there, you may apply for planning permission to approve your intended use.
+If you're running your business from a commercial space, you will need to check the [allowable uses](https://www.ura.gov.sg/maps/){:target="_blank"} of your desired location.
+If your business activities are not allowed there, you may apply for planning permission to change the approved use of that premises for your intended use.